 If you love features, this mitten may be a perfect fit!
-Like the Burton Gore-Tex Glove - Women's, it has many unique features; a touch-screen compatible liner, a wrist cinch strap, quick pull and release cinches, and a mitten clip loop.
+It has many unique features; a touch-screen compatible liner, a wrist cinch strap, quick pull, and release cinches, and a mitten clip loop.

-The only thing that could really round out this mitt is a removable gloved liner.
+The only thing that could really round out this mitt is a removable glove liner.
 Many of testers mentioned that taking the glove on and off was a pain as the liner would stick to their fingers.
 With the removable liner, this would offer a little more versatility and a little less frustration on the mountain and before heading out the door.
-If you are interested in that feature, be sure to check out the Outdoor Research Arete or Hestra Heli Mitt.

 Durability and Construction

-While resort skiing on cold days is probably the best application of the Legend II, we also thought it had potential for mellow backcountry ski terrain.
+While resort skiing on cold days is probably its best application, we also thought it had the potential for mellow backcountry ski terrain.
 The versatility of this mitt provides great warmth and dexterity in both environments.
 Additionally, because of its lack of water resistance, we think it's best for dry climates that won't saturate the mitten throughout the day.

 We think this glove is a great deal if you're looking for a unique fusion between glove and mitt.
 At $115, it is a little less expensive than higher performing contenders and its price reflects the value of the product.